Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Framework

 Similarly, for the two-qubit case, there are terms for each qubit, denoted by subscripts, and can be expressed as

 where the new coupling matrix term is defined as

-This is a far more inclusive description of the qubit Hamiltonian as it will give insight into the behaviour of the qubits which is not limited to the ideal axes, but rather includes external influencers which can give insight into possible noise sources which are not accounted for.
-The Hamiltonian is worth this much focus and investigation as it plays a crucial role in the modelling of the qubit dynamics for this investigation.
+This is a far more inclusive description of the qubit Hamiltonian, as it will give greater insight into the behaviour of the qubits.
+This behaviour is not limited to the scalar properties but rather vectorised descriptions which can reveal possible noise sources which are not accounted for.

 It is this complex set of dynamics which reinforces the necessity of the theory of open quantum systems to model and predict the evolution of a quantum device performing a calculation or execution of a quantum algorithm.
 In the framework of OQS, these dynamics are typically encapsulated in a dynamical map, $\Lambda (t)$, which is a collection of completely positive trace-preserving (CPTP) maps, that constructs a quantum channel describing the path of evolution of a collection of interacting quantum states represented by a density matrix, $\rho$.
 This evolution of the collection of quantum states is easily expressed in terms of a dynamical map as